 Financial growth is a great reason to seek a paid budgeting tool.
 Maybe you just need more functionality than the free tools can provide.

-While companies that have developed cloud-based tools are constantly updating their security settings – such as Mint’s two-factor authentication – some people might simply find more peace of mind with software that stores all of their data onto their own hard drive.
+While companies that have developed cloud-based tools are constantly updating their security settings, some people might simply find more peace of mind with software that stores all of their data onto their own hard drive.
 If you’re one of these people, a couple of paid tools might be worth checking out.

 YNAB, or You Need a Budget, isn’t simply a budgeting tool.
 It is a fully developed method for ending your paycheck-to-paycheck living cycle and get you on the road to wealth.